rg3915/django2-pythonclub/esboco.md

 class MemberAdmin(admin.ModelAdmin):

-    """Customize the look of the auto-generated admin for the Member model""" list_display = ('name', 'instrument')
+    """Customize the look of the auto-generated admin for the Member model.""" list_display = ('name', 'instrument')
     list_filter = ('band',)

 admin.site.register(Band)  # Use the default options
 admin.site.register(Member, MemberAdmin)  # Use the customized options